muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/slides/lightjasonagentspeak.md

 * Both are denoted as literals.
 * A belief can be generated by
     * sensors the agent uses to perceive its environment.
-    * agents themselves, so the agent can _conclude_ anything by combining beliefs to new ones
+    * agents themselves, so the agent can _conclude_ new beliefs by combining existing ones
 * Initial beliefs are defined at the beginning of the `.asl` and terminated via `.`, e.g. `light(red).`.

 **Note:** Perceptions might be wrong!
-If for example a sensor is defect or other agents simply "lie" (depending on the scenario).
+For instance, a sensor can be defect, or other agents may simply "lie" (depending on the scenario).
 So a .important[belief can be perceived or considered as true, but need not to be factually true].

 #### Examples